anonymoushoneybadger75/LWinNN/README.md

 3. LWinNN_Backend.py then reshapes the embeddings and gives them to LWinNN_Model.py.
 4. a.
 If training, LWinNN_Model.py writes all train embeddings to memory.
 4. b.
 If testing, LWinNN_Model.py uses local window nearest neighbors between test and train embeddings to calculate patch anomaly scores.
-5. Finally, LWinNN_Model.py calculates anomaly detection and gives results back to LWinNN_Backend.py.
+5. Finally, LWinNN_Model.py calculates an image anomaly score and gives results back to LWinNN_Backend.py.

 ### Other settings